How to stop freezing up and start speaking up with your partner

 Freezing up is a primal response that becomes activated within your nervous system whenever your body is subtly reminded of past trauma.
 The non-verbal part of your brain essentially “tells” your body, “Remember when your father raised his voice?
 Your mom got seriously hurt.
 Let’s get out of here NOW!”

-In this instance, your partner’s tone of voice reminds you of how your father was abusive towards your mother.
+In this example, your partner’s tone of voice reminds you of how your father was abusive towards your mother.
 Then, within a split second, this sequence of events happens next:

 … and BAM!
 You’re frozen.

-Nothing you tell yourself in this moment can stop your body from freezing up, even though you know in your mind that your partner is DIFFERENT– they’re amazing and they would never intend to maliciously hurt you.
+Nothing you tell yourself in this moment can stop your body from freezing up, even though you know in your mind that your partner is DIFFERENT– they love you and wouldn’t actually mean to hurt you.

 All it takes is a subtle trauma trigger to go into freeze mode, which can make it feel impossible to change this old pattern.
 But I assure you – you can rewire your trauma reactions and become in command of your nervous system & body’s behaviors.